top of page

 2. avoidance of any fat and lards or vegetable oils that solidify on cooling.

-3. paradoxically peanut butter is vico-elastic liquid and all nuts are good for health, packed with plenty of vitamins and minerals, especially selenium along with the base calory,
+3. paradoxically peanut butter is vico-elastic liquid, and all nuts are good for health, packed with plenty of vitamins and minerals, especially selenium along with the base calory,

 4. fish fat contains an abundance of the poly-unsaturated essential omega 3 & 6 fatty acids good for cardiovascular health and should be consumed,